goabstract/Marketing-for-Engineers/README.md

 ### Facebook
 * [The Ultimate Guide to Facebook Engagement in 2017](http://buzzsumo.com/blog/ultimate-guide-facebook-engagement-2017/) by Susan Moeller.
+* Advanced video on  [using remarketing and targeted content creation to get more conversions out of your Facebook ad spend](https://moz.com/blog/facebook-funnel-that-converts-whiteboard-friday) by Ryan Stewart.

 ### LinkedIn
 * [The Most Successful LinkedIn Headlines and Topics of 2016](http://buzzsumo.com/blog/successful-headlines-topics-linkedin-2016/) by Steve Rayson from BuzzSumo.